jongwooo/likelionmju-serverless-bot/README.md

 11. **`README.md`**: A text file containing useful reference information about your project.

+12. **`SECURITY.md`**: This file defines how users should report security vulnerabilities for this repository.

-12. **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
+13. **`index.js`**: The handler of this file is the method in your Lambda function that processes events.
 When you invoke a function, the runtime runs the handler method.
 When the handler exits or returns a response, it becomes available to handle another event.

-13. **`index.test.js`**: This file is a Jest based code for testing a handler.
+14. **`index.test.js`**: This file is a Jest based code for testing a handler.

-14. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
+15. **`jest.config.js`**: This is a configuration file for [Jest](https://jestjs.io/).
 Jest is a JavaScript testing framework.

-15. **`meta-config.js`**: This file contains answers to questions, default replies, and answers to be ignored.
+16. **`meta-config.js`**: This file contains answers to questions, default replies, and answers to be ignored.

-16. **`package-lock.json`** (See `package.json` below, first).
+17. **`package-lock.json`** (See `package.json` below, first).
 This is an automatically generated file based on the exact versions of your npm dependencies that were installed for your project. **(You won’t change this file directly).**

-17. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
+18. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc).
 This manifest is how npm knows which packages to install for your project.

 ## ✅ Testing